Theoretical analysis of FMR-driven spin pumping current and its properties via Self-Consistent Harmonic Approximation: SCHA formalism

 and $S_q^-\approx\sqrt{2\tilde{S}}\rho_\textrm{eff}^{1/4}b_q^\dagger$, where we define

 with the angle $\theta_q$ is determined from

 Note that states generated by the $b$ operator are linear combinations of $a$ states moving in opposite directions.
 Since $a_q$ operators diagonalize the transverse spin component Hamiltonian, the $a$ states represent modes with spin in the $yz$ plane.
-In contrast, $b$ states are magnons with spin along the x-axis.
+In contrast, $b$ states are magnons with spin along the $x$ axis.
 When we disregarded the renormalization procedure (equivalent to adopt $\rho_E=\rho_B=1$), we obtain $a_q=b_q$, provided that $\theta_q=0$.
 Since $h_q^\varphi=h_q^z$, the Hamiltonian can be written only in terms of $S_{-q}^x S_q^x$, and it is natural to consider spin fluctuation along the longitudinal direction.

-To determine the renormalization parameter, we compare the value of $\langle\dot{S}_q^z \dot{S}_{-q}^z\rangle_0$ obtained from the quadratic Hamiltonian \ref{eq.H0m} with the result obtained from $H^m$ without the series expansion (a more detailed demonstration is found in Appendix of Ref. \cite{arxiv2201.03123}), which results in
+The renormalization parameters are given by

 and